nicola-masarone/lpc1769-projects/lpc1769_PWM/PWM_block.md

 We note that, unlike the previous settings, this is necessary since the default value (00) provides for the GPIO functionality on P2.0 and not that of PWM1.1.
 #### Interrupt management of the PWM block
-During the PWM counting phase it is possible to define particular actions based on the occurrence or otherwise of certain logical conditions.
+During the PWM counting phase it is possible to define particular actions based on the occurrence of certain logical conditions.
 These conditions are obtained for our purposes with the bits of the PWM1MCR register (0x40018014).
 In particular, we will use the counting restart function when the value loaded in MR0 is reached by setting bit1 (PWMMR0R) in register PWM1MCR to 1, thus obtaining a periodic signal of MR0 period.
 <p align="center">
   <img src="pic/PWMMR0R_bit.png" width=600/>
 </p>